Ali-Zamlout/Syrian-Growth-References/README.md

 2. Click on the "Calculate" button to obtain the corresponding percentile and SD score.
 3. Click on the headings to view the interactive charts for height-for-age, weight-for-age, and BMI-for-age.

+### How To Cite
+This project is the result of tremendous efforts and dedication.
+Please acknowledge these efforts by citing the original research paper when using the Webapp or study results.
+You can use the following citation for that purpose:

+"_Zamlout, A., Alwannous, K., Kahila, A. et al. Syrian national growth references for children and adolescents aged 2–20 years.
+BMC Pediatr 22, 282 (2022). https://doi.org/10.1186/s12887-022-03331-0_"

 ### References
 - Cole TJ, Green PJ.
 Smoothing reference centile curves: the LMS method and penalized likelihood.
 Stat Med.
 1992;11(10):1305–19.